UMDimReduction/UMdata2010/README.md

 ## List of tutorials
 These are the planned tutorials:

-K-nn: K-nearest Neighbors Algorithm
+1. `Knn`: K-nearest Neighbors Algorithm

-Classification Tree
+2. `ClassificationTree`: Classification Tree

-Regression Tree
+3. `RegressionTree`: Regression Tree